 The most useful study in the public literature for answering the timeline question is a 2022 paper published in Chemosphere (indexed on PubMed) by Beckett et al. Researchers placed two commercially available memory foam mattresses in a controlled chamber and measured VOC emissions continuously over 32 days.
 Peer-reviewed

-The primary compounds identified — accounting for 81–95% of total measured ΣVOC concentrations — were 2-propanol, acetone, chloromethane, and toluene.
+The primary compounds identified — about 81% of the first-year ΣVOC concentration in one mattress and 95% in the other — were 2-propanol (isopropanol), acetone, chloromethane, and toluene.
 The emission curve showed a consistent pattern across both mattresses:

-- Hours 1–72: Peak emissions.
-This is the window CertiPUR-US measures — and it confirms those emissions fall below the certification threshold.
+- Day 1: Emissions peak.
+CertiPUR-US measures across the first 72 hours — and it confirms those emissions fall below the certification threshold.
 But it is the moment of highest concentration, not a steady state.

 - Weeks 2–4: Continued decline toward background levels in a ventilated space.
 The smell, for most people, is gone or nearly gone by this point.

 - Long-term: Measurable low-level emissions continue as the polymer matrix slowly degrades.
-The study modeled a 1-year average ΣVOC concentration of 2.7–4.2 μg/m³ for a normally ventilated bedroom scenario.
+The study modeled one-year average ΣVOC concentrations of 2.7 and 4.2 μg/m³ for the two mattresses.
 Not zero.

-The study also quantified emission half-lives: a short-term half-life of approximately 4–12 hours (the burst of highly volatile compounds in the first days) and a long-term half-life of approximately 24 days (the slower, ongoing release from polymer degradation).
+The study also quantified emission half-lives: short-term half-lives on the order of hours, about 4 or 12 depending on the chemical (the burst of the most volatile compounds in the first days) and a long-term half-life of approximately 24 days (the slower, ongoing release from polymer degradation).
 Both numbers are from the same mattresses, describing two different phases of the same process.
 Peer-reviewed

-A separate NIST study on flame retardant TCPP — a compound used in some polyurethane foams as an alternative to fiberglass fire barriers — found measurable TCPP emissions still present at 1.5 years of monitoring.
-That is a specific compound with a specific chemistry, not a universal finding — but it illustrates that "new mattress smell gone" is not the end of the emission story for all compounds.
+A separate NIST study on the flame retardant TCPP, a compound used in some polyurethane foams as an alternative to fiberglass fire barriers, found measurable TCPP emissions still present at 1.5 years of monitoring.
+That is a specific compound with a specific chemistry, not a universal finding, but it illustrates that "new mattress smell gone" is not the end of the emission story for all compounds.
 Peer-reviewed

 The key structural point: CertiPUR-US tests at 72 hours.
 That test was designed to confirm that peak new-foam emissions fall below a threshold.
 It does exactly that.
 What it was not designed to do — and what it doesn't tell you — is anything about the emission curve over months or years.
 That's not a criticism of the standard.
 It's a description of what it was built to measure.
 Peer-reviewed for emission curve; Inferred for implication about certification scope